 Great documentary on the fascinating lives of “dumb birds”…

 …who are prison “grown” and slaughtered by the millions for this weird tradition called Thanksgiving.
 The program is marred as usual by one scene, obviously set up, of a snake eating a chick, but as usual people sadly disappoint.
 And the man unbelievably, ignorantly states that we shouldn’t mistake wild turkeys for domesticated turkeys that people eat.
 Therein he very well deserves the treatment he gets from Turkey Boy at the end, and then some, as he’s a betrayer, and the bird knew that.
 The birds in the film don’t disappoint though, so try to ignore the usual human delusional nonsense.
-Just click on link to watch:
+Just Go Here to watch.

 Everything in the universe is as it should be…beautiful…as long as I am happy.